HuskyKingdom/HuskyKingdom.github.io/_posts/2015-03-15-frame_install.md

   sidebar: left
 ---

-This article provides clear instructions on how to install necessary environments for all modules in <a href="https://github.com/KaiChen1008/Sim-to-Real-Virtual-Guidance-for-Robot-Navigation">Sim-To-Real Navigation Robots</a> project, apart from the official <a href="https://kaichen1008.github.io/Sim-to-Real-Virtual-Guidance-for-Robot-Navigation/">original documentation</a> provided, since it was made in 2020, some additional corrections are needed during the installation.
+This article provides clear instructions on how to install necessary environments for all modules in <a href="https://github.com/KaiChen1008/Sim-to-Real-Virtual-Guidance-for-Robot-Navigation">Sim-To-Real Navigation Robots</a> project, apart from the official <a href="https://kaichen1008.github.io/Sim-to-Real-Virtual-Guidance-for-Robot-Navigation/">original documentation</a> provided.
+Since it was made in 2020, some additional corrections are needed during installation.

-Moreover, there are some missing files in the original repo, they were also provided here.
-Note that this article will only go though the updates to the original documentation, please refer to the original documentation for full instructions.
+Moreover, there are some missing files in the original repo, they were also provided in this page.
+Note that we will only go though the updates to the original documentation, please refer to the original documentation for full instructions.

 ## ORB-SLAM2 Installation